CR El Salvador

-Club de Rugby El Salvador, known for sponsorship reasons as SilverStorm El Salvador on the men's category and as Crealia El Salvador on the women's, is a Spanish rugby union club.
+Club de Rugby El Salvador is a Spanish rugby union club.
 The club was established in 1960 and currently competes in the men's División de Honor de Rugby and in the women's División de Honor Femenina de Rugby competitions, the highest levels of Spanish club rugby.
 The club is based in Valladolid in central Spain, playing their matches at the Estadio Pepe Rojo.
 The club's colours are black and white.

 El Salvador is one of the most successful Spanish rugby union clubs, having won División de Honor in seven times, Copa del Rey in six times and Supercopa de España in five times.

+The women team, known as Colina Clinic El Salvador for sponsorship purposes, competes on the Liga Iberdrola.

 Recent history

 El Salvador were relegated to the second-tier Primera Division, in 1995/96 season, spending one season in the second-tier Primera División, but immediately returned to the División de Honor after topping the table in the 1996/97 season.
 That success was followed by the side's winning the División de Honor in the 1997/98, becoming the first newly-promoted team to win the title.
 The following season led to two more titles: the Ibero Cup and another Copa del Rey, adding to the club's distinguished history.

 Two more titles followed in the 1999/2000 and 2001/02 seasons.
 In 2004/05 and 2005/06 the club finished as runners up in the league, but won the Copa del Rey twice, along with a new Ibero Cup and two Spanish Super Cups.

 In the 2003/04 season, CR El Salvador participated in a European competition for the first time, debuting against Harlequins in London, before going out in the second round - a first for a Spanish club - to the Italian team Rovigo.

 In the 2006/07 season, they won all three titles at senior level: División de Honor, the Copa del Rey and the Super Cup title.

 In the 2007/08 season, it was yet another excellent year for the team, as they won the Division de Honor and the Super Cup title.